 Why investing in AI training could give SMEs an advantage

-analytics, business intelligence, intelligence, advantage
+analytics, business intelligence, intelligence, machine advantage

 Modern artificial intelligence is fast becoming a key part of today’s workforce, with the integration of AI increasingly seen not as a luxury but as a necessity.
 According to recent data from Indeed, 70 per cent of Australian workers believe the skills needed to perform their role will change over the next five years, while 57 per cent say this shift has already occurred.